awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/API_AddApplicationOutput.md

 # AddApplicationOutput<a name="API_AddApplicationOutput"></a>

+**Note**
+This documentation is for version 1 of the Amazon Kinesis Data Analytics API, which only supports SQL applications\.
+Version 2 of the API supports SQL and Java applications\.
+For more information about version 2, see [Amazon Kinesis Data Analytics API V2 Documentation](/kinesisanalytics/latest/apiv2/Welcome.html)\.

 Adds an external destination to your Amazon Kinesis Analytics application\.

 If you want Amazon Kinesis Analytics to deliver data from an in\-application stream within your application to an external destination \(such as an Amazon Kinesis stream, an Amazon Kinesis Firehose delivery stream, or an AWS Lambda function\), you add the relevant configuration to your application using this operation\.
 You can configure one or more outputs for your application\.
 Each output configuration maps an in\-application stream and an external destination\.